memgraph/docs/memgraph_versioned_docs/version-2.7.0/how-to-guides/replication.md

 If you are running multiple instances, each on its own machine, run Memgraph as you usually would.

-If you are exploring replication and running multiple instances on one machine, please run Memgraph Platform with Docker:
+If you are exploring replication and running multiple instances on one machine, run Memgraph Platform with Docker:

 The MAIN instance: